-What if you could get the best of both worlds with watermelon colored snow?
+What if you could get the best of both worlds with watermelon coloured snow?

 “It may be August, but there is still plenty of snow and ice above 9,500 feet!
-This reddish colored snow is often called watermelon snow.
-The red or pink color is the usually green algae's natural sunscreen, protecting itself from too much heat and damaging UV radiation,” said Yosemite National Park in a tweet.
+This reddish coloured snow is often called watermelon snow.
+The red or pink colour is the usually green algae's natural sunscreen, protecting itself from too much heat and damaging UV radiation,” said Yosemite National Park in a tweet.

 It may be August, but there is still plenty of snow and ice above 9,500 feet!
 This reddish colored snow is often called watermelon snow.
 The red or pink color is the usually green algae's natural sunscreen, protecting itself from too much heat and damaging UV radiation. pic.twitter.com/bfOSIadT4l— Yosemite National Park (@YosemiteNPS) August 5, 2019